10 Contractor Red Flags You Need to Watch Out For on Your Project

 #7: They employ pressure tactics.

-A good contract should never pressure you into making the sale—the decision should be your own.
+A professional contractor should never pressure you into making the sale—the decision should be your own.
 If you feel pushed around in the beginning phases of your project, this means you may be pushed around in the decision-making phases later on.
 This could mean spending much more money than you are comfortable with or making decisions without enough information.
 If your contractor doesn’t make you feel comfortable before making a decision, look elsewhere.
+Hiring a contractor is part of the design process, and pressure tactics are a red flag.

 #8: They have poor communication.